Do Account Managers get Overtime Pay?

 Klein vs. Torrey Point Group, LLC (2013)

 The distinction between an overtime-exempt and nonexempt Account Manager is best described in the 2nd Circuit court case Klein vs. Torrey Point Group, LLC (2013).
 In this legal dispute, an Inside Account Manager, William Klein, sued his former employer, a software consulting firm, for failing to “make required overtime, severance, commission, and bonus payments” to him.
 Klein and his employer testified that Klein’s principal responsibility was providing sales support to a singular outside salesperson in the marketing department, but he also completed general tasks like customer communications and general logistics.
 Neither Klein nor his employer presented sufficient evidence for the court to discern whether or not sales activities comprised the majority of Klein’s professional responsibilities.

 The court explained that an account manager is entitled to overtime if he/she routinely and predominantly supports a singular outside salesperson without engaging in any other duties pertaining to general business operations.
 In contrast, an account manager mainly involved in “vendor relations, customer communications and support, and order logistics” would not qualify for overtime compensation because they would fall under the FLSA administrative overtime exemption.

 Seek Legal Assistance

-If your employer has failed to pay you your rightful overtime compensation, the Law Office of Christopher Q. Davis, located in New York City, can help you.
+If your employer has failed to pay you your rightful overtime compensation, the Working Solutions Law Firm, located in New York City, can help you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.